LuxArdens/MoP/README.md

 NO
 - early bots (not needed)
 - stack size increasers, unless it's patched properly (stack sizes are overhauled)
-- belt mods, bot mods, train mods except for LTN
+- mods that adjust bots, belts, inserter or trains, or the recipes of these items.
+Things like LTN are fine.
 - Anything that lets you copy/clone/increase total pop count.
 Pops are fundamentally meant to be very restricted, anything that violates that will completely unhinge this mod.
 - other overhaul mods

-#Tips
+#General tips for MoP
-- Don't enable biters unless you are very sure of what you are doing
+- Don't enable biters unless you know what you're doing.
+Pollution has not been balanced and may never be balanced.
-- Start Population determines game difficulty to a very large extent.
-Setting it higher than recommended may eliminate the real challenge.
-Setting it lower may be outright tedious.
+- Starting Population determines game difficulty to a very large extent.
+Setting it higher than the recommended value may eliminate the real challenge.
+Setting it lower may result in an experience similar to Seablock.
-- Handcrafting recipes are available for labor and food and such.
-Best not to rely on them since it is very tedious, but it may help in an emergency.
-- The various types of housing represent your actual living population and thus need to be maintained constantly.
-It is extremely inefficient to have more villages/appartments than you actually need.
+- The various types of housing represent your actual living population; they need to be maintained with the required food/supplies CONSTANTLY regardless of whether you use them.
+It is therefor extremely inefficient to have more villages/appartments than you actually need.
--
+- Housing will not start working instantly the moment you build it.
+The population living there needs to be fed and given what they demand for some time before they actually start providing labor.
+Keep it fed and it will come online eventually.
+- If you neglect maintenance for your housing or supply it too poorly, the population decends into anarchy and will cease providing labor for you.
+You will need to provide it with a steady supply of food/commodities for a while again before it comes back online.
+The time it takes for it to come back online is related to how long you neglected it.
+- Handcrafting recipes are available for basic food and labor and such for emergencies.
+- Some infrastructure and buildings in MoP are handled by your population and thus cost no resource, but may consume labor in their recipe instead.
+This represents labor locked into tasks such as: hauling items, inserting items, driving trains, etc. They are never permanently lost, you can get a refund on the labor if you no longer need the relevant items.